SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are also about 100 spots near Fort Point.
 This lot is a little more hidden as many people have trouble finding how to get into it.

-The parking here is free and you'll find that many locals use this as their lot.
+Parking here is free, and many locals use it as their lot.
 You will get fantastic waterfront views from the eastern side of the bridge at water level.
 This is also where you will find a few surfers taking their turn along the rocky coast.

-The downside to this one is it's a little bit more of a hike to get to the bridge.
-It's just over a half mile walk, but you will have to climb stairs to get to the trail that leads to the bridge.
+The downside to this one is that it's a bit of a hike to reach the bridge.
+It's just over a half-mile walk, but you will have to climb stairs to get to the trail that leads to the bridge.

-This is a good Golden Gate Bridge parking lot for those planning to visit both the bridge and the Fort Point National Historic Site (which is also free).
+This is a good Golden Gate Bridge parking lot for those planning to visit both the bridge and the Fort Point National Historic Site (which is also free and open a few days each week).

 It looks like you can drive here from Crissy Field, but you can't.
 So, make sure to use the address below and directions to find it.